How high-tech breast pumps help new mothers reclaim their time

 But the push to increase breastfeeding rates is up against a major obstacle: the U.S. is the only industrialized nation in the world without mandatory paid parental leave.
 The maelstrom created by these two opposing messages—breastfeed until your baby is at least six months old, but get back to work ASAP—puts an immense amount of pressure on mothers.

-Many spend whatever maternity leave they get pumping to build up stashes of frozen breastmilk to leave with caregivers and, once back at work, schedule pumping breaks about once every three hours (calling them “breaks” is a misnomer, however, because many women continue to work while pumping).
+Many spend whatever maternity leave they get pumping to build up stashes of frozen breast milk to leave with caregivers and, once back at work, schedule pumping breaks about once every three hours (calling them “breaks” is a misnomer, however, because many women continue to work while pumping).
 Regular pumping not only allows babies to be bottle-fed their mother’s breastmilk, but it is also necessary to avoid painful health issues like engorged breasts, mastitis or plugged milk ducts.

 The next generation of breast pumps are designed to be more efficient, comfortable and—just as importantly—quieter than older models.
 All of them can also be connected to apps that help users track the time and length of each pumping session.